mf-jessica/memas-letters/pages/about.md

 {% include feature/pdf.html objectid="lett001" width=50 %}

+Titles in brackets indicate titles designated by the archivist rather than the creator of the document.

 ## About the Archivist

 Jessica MF is the great-granddaughter of Lela Florence Steele and the manager of this digital archive.
 She is a librarian and a student at the School of Library and Information Science at The University of Iowa.